jgschmitz/TritonPlayground/README.md

 # Triton Kernel Playgrounds 🧪⚡

 Tiny, focused Python scripts to **smoke‑test your [OpenAI Triton](https://github.com/openai/triton) install** and learn the core GPU‑kernel patterns: tiling, masking, reductions, fusion, and autotuning.
 Each script validates correctness against PyTorch and includes a tiny benchmarking helper.
-I recommend a GCP image with Cuda and NVidia Drivers pre-installed makes it lots easier
+I recommend a GCP image with Cuda and NVidia Drivers pre-installed makes it lots easier - basic knowledge of triton is important if you are using unsloth -> https://unsloth.ai

 > **Requires:** NVIDIA GPU + CUDA, Python 3.9–3.12, recent **PyTorch** and **Triton**.